-JUNO BEACH, Fla., Sept.
-9, 2016 /PRNewswire/ -- NextEra Energy Partners, LP (NYSE: NEP) today announced the pricing of a registered underwritten offering of 10,402,000 common units representing limited partner interests in NextEra Energy Partners, LP at a public offering price of \$29.48 per common unit.
-The underwriters have a 30-day option to purchase up to an additional 1,560,300 common units from NextEra Energy Partners.
+Concurrent with the announcement of the acquisition, NextEra Energy Partners sold 10,402,000 common units representing limited partner interests in NextEra Energy Partners, LP at a public offering price of \$29.48 per common unit.
+The underwriters also purchased the full over-allotment from NextEra Energy Partners of 1,560,300 additional common units.
+Total net proceeds from the offering were approximately \$342 million.

-The offering is expected to close on Sept.
-14, 2016, subject to customary conditions.
-NextEra Energy Partners intends to use the net proceeds of the offering to fund its recently announced acquisition of an indirect 24 percent interest in Desert Sunlight Investment Holdings, LLC and for general partnership purposes.
+The partnership used the net proceeds of the registered underwritten offering to fund the acquisition of an indirect 24 percent interest in Desert Sunlight Investment Holdings, LLC and for general partnership purposes.